docknetwork/crypto/README.md

 ## WASM wrapper

 A WASM wrapper has been created over this repo [here](https://github.com/docknetwork/crypto-wasm).
 The wrapper is then used to create [this Typescript library](https://github.com/docknetwork/crypto-wasm-ts) which is more ergonomic than using the wrapper as the wrapper contains free floating functions.
+The Typescript wrapper also contains abstractions for anonymous credentials like schemas, credentials, presentations, etc.